Is it possible to plan your own trip to Cappadocia, Pamukkale, and Ephesus, Turkey without booking tours?

 You don't need to book tours - it is very easy to see all the sites you wish on your own.

 I would not recommend renting a car however, unless y also get a driver.
 According to my travel medicine doctor, driving in Turkey is the most dangerous activity for foreigners as the rules of the road are not always followed by locals.
 Plus, if there is an accident, the foreigner is extremely likely to be blamed and have to bear the costs, at least initially.
-Take the bus. almost 4 years ago
+Take the bus. about 4 years ago

 Driving in Turkey is not dangerous.
 The roads are good.
 Yes, you do need to take care driving as in any country, foreign or otherwise.
 You also have to ensure you have your documents with you ie: driving license and passport.
-I have driven in Turkey many times and have driven to Cappodocia, Ephesus, Pamukkale and beyond and so am speaking with experience. almost 4 years ago
+I have driven in Turkey many times and have driven to Cappodocia, Ephesus, Pamukkale and beyond and so am speaking with experience. about 4 years ago